Where and How to Store Water for Long-Term Use

 Signs of Contamination

-Start your spot check by opening a container, but work quickly—keeping the lid off too long can introduce contaminants.
+Start your spot check by opening a container, but work quickly - keeping the lid off too long can introduce contaminants.
 If your water exhibits any of the following signs, it is no longer safe to drink and should be pulled from storage:

-• Unusual Odor: A strong, unpleasant, or chemical-like smell.
+• Unusual odor: A strong, unpleasant, or chemical-like smell

-• Slimy or Film-Like Texture: If the inside of the container or the water itself feels slimy, bacteria or algae may be present.
+• Slimy or film-like texture: If the inside of the container or the water itself feels slimy, bacteria or algae may be present

-• Visible Mold or Greenish Algae Growth: Any mold, algae, or debris makes the water unsafe.
+• Visible mold or greenish algae growth: Any mold, algae, or debris makes the water unsafe

-• Metallic or Bitter Taste: A strange or harsh taste may signal chemical leaching or microbial contamination.
+• Metallic or bitter taste: A strange or harsh taste may signal chemical leaching or microbial contamination

 Pull and Replace

-If any signs of contamination are found:
+If contamination is found:

-• Remove the water from storage immediately.
+• Remove the water from storage immediately

-Check All Other Containers
+Check all Other Containers